chibicode/react-functional-css-protips/README.md

 ![](https://cloud.githubusercontent.com/assets/992008/17548450/d222ac40-5ea0-11e6-872e-fac447088760.png)

-Instead of finding and replacing a set of utility classes, you can just modify the virtual to functional mapping, or change virtual classes on HTML.
+Instead of finding and replacing multiple utility classes, you can just modify the virtual to functional mapping, or change virtual classes used on markup.

-If virtual classes are well documented (which I'll cover next), they can force developers to write consistent styles and prevent a mess like this:
+If virtual classes are well documented (which I'll cover next), they can force developers to build components with consistent styles and avoid a mess like this:

 ![](https://cloud.githubusercontent.com/assets/992008/17549227/20113d2e-5ea4-11e6-851a-2522f01bf80b.png)